liorfranko/aws-cli-mcp/README.md

 ## 🛠️ Tool Reference & API

 > **Note:** The MCP server is strictly read-only.
 Only AWS CLI commands that do not modify state are supported (get, list, describe, help, sts get-caller-identity).
+> **New:** Now supports MSK (list-clusters), ELBv2 (describe-load-balancers), and region selection.
+Toolset is expanding—see Memory Bank docs for latest.

 ### POST /api/execute-aws-command
 - Execute an AWS CLI command